 The heart of your solar oven is really just a box.
 You can make one of out wood like we did or even use an old cardboard box.
 Ideally, you want a box that is at least 12" x 12" inside and at least 8" tall.
 Going with a larger box will give a bigger cooking area and allow the collection of more solar energy and thus hotter temperatures.

 Inside this outer box will be the actual oven / cooking box, so you'll have a box inside a box.
 The inner box needs to be made out of something that can retain heat.
 Half inch thick drywall works well so make a box out of that, without a top.
 We used Liquid Nails construction adhesive to glue our drywall box together.

 This inner box sits inside of your wood or cardboard box but needs a gap between the two of a half inch to an inch.
 Using some scrap wood glued to the bottom of the drywall box, place it inside the outer box.
-Now fill the gap with expanding foam.
+Now fill the gap with expanding foam (affiliate link).
 A little foam goes a long way as it keeps expanding for quite a while.
 With that in mind, put weights in your inner box to avoid it lifting as the foam expands.

 You now need a piece of glass to cover the top of the oven.
 This will let solar energy in but also keep a lot of the heat from escaping back out.
 It also keeps dirt, dust, and critters out of your food while it cooks.
 The easiest option is to buy a pre-cut piece of glass for a few dollars from a local home improvement store.
 The main oven box is now done.

 The box by itself will get warm, but not hot enough to cook so you need a larger surface area to reflect in more solar energy.
 To do this we'll add reflectors.
 Using wood or cardboard, you'll make 4 squares and 4 triangles.